Tibetan Tea: Everything about the Most Popular Tibetan Beverage

-For years, Tibetans gradually came to realize the benefit of tea drinking and were convinced that many nutrition loss because of little intake of vegetables could be retrieved from drinking tea.
-Therefore, tea drinking became an indispensable part of Tibetans daily life and developed to be special Tibetan tea culture at the roof of the world.
+Gradually, Tibetans came to realize the benefit of tea drinking.
+They believed that many nutrition loss because of little intake of vegetables could be retrieved from drinking tea.
+Therefore, tea drinking became a trend in Tibet, that is, Tibetan tea culture began to develop.

 Yak Butter Tea